routingblog/arbitration/content/docs/problems.md

 - Employment arbitrators are often law firm associates or partners who are not labor law specialists. [^arbfeesdagger2]

+# Investment

+- Investment advisers are not required to disclose information about arbitrations with their clients. [^secreport]

 # Class Actions

 - Arbitration provisions regularly include class action waivers, and since there is a cost to arbitration, bringing a single claim can be detrimental. [^realright1]